 Pectin is a carbohydrate found in all fruits and vegetables and is important for plant growth.
-Industrially, it is extracted from citrus peels or apple pomace, and is used as a gelling agent, thickener, water binder and stabilizer in foods, medicines, etc. IMARC Group’s latest report “Pectin Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, finds that the global pectin market has grown at a CAGR of around 6% during 2010-2017.
+Industrially, it is extracted from citrus peels or apple pomace, and is used as a gelling agent, thickener, water binder and stabilizer in foods, medicines, etc. IMARC Group’s latest report “Pectin Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, finds that the global pectin market has grown at a CAGR of around 6% during 2011-2018.
 According to the report, the global demand of pectin is currently being driven by its capability to create customized textures and its natural association with fruit and fruit pulp.
-The report provides a comprehensive insight into the industry including its market break-up by region, market breakup by end-uses, value chain analysis, import and export trends, key players and market outlook.
+The report provides a comprehensive insight into the industry including its market breakup by region, market breakup by end-uses, value chain analysis, import and export trends, key players and market outlook.
 The report also gives an in-sight into the manufacturing process of pectin, covering key success and risk factors for manufacturers, manufacturing process flow, the reactions involved, raw materials and their requirements, etc.

 The report has analysed the global market for pectin on the basis of its end-uses.
 Pectin has a number of functional qualities which find uses in various industries.
 Traditionally, pectin has been used as a jellying agent in jams and jellies.
 These days, however, it is being used as a stabilizing and thickening agent as well.
 The dairy products segment represents the largest and fastest growing consumer of pectin as it is used in low fat dairy products as a texturizer.
 The other applications of pectin cover bakery products, fine foods, confectionery and spreads.
 Pectin is also used in the pharmaceutical industry and cosmetic industries in order to boost the viscosity and stability of gels or creams.

 The report has analysed the global pectin market on the basis of key regions and finds that Europe represents the largest market for pectin accounting for more than a third of the total global consumption.
-Europe is followed by Asia, North America and South America.
+Europe is followed by Asia, North America and Latin America.
 Assessing the global imports and exports of pectin, the report finds that the United States is the largest global importer of pectin followed by Germany, Russian Federation, Japan and China.
-Mexico, on the other hand, is the largest exporter of pectin.
+Brazil, on the other hand, is the largest exporter of pectin.

 The report has analysed the global competitive landscape of the pectin market.
 As the pectin manufacturing process is complex and capital intensive, it is dominated by a handful of companies.
 The report finds that CP Kelco is currently the world’s largest pectin manufacturer accounting for nearly a third of the total global pectin production.
 CP Kelco was followed by Dansico, Cargill, Herbstreith & Fox Corporate group, Obipektin AG and Yantai Andre Pectin.